U1F928/web-chat/README.md

 # Web Chat

-A simple web application that allows users to create, join and chat in anonymous chat rooms in real time.
+A simple web application that allows users to create, join and chat in anonymous chat rooms in real-time.

 ## Live Demo